JoIN: Joint GANs Inversion for Intrinsic Image Decomposition: Related Work

-For photo collections, many works explored this problem using geometry priors \cite{laffont2012coherent,LBD13,DRCLLPD15,philip2019multi,PMGD21}, and recently methods were introduced working on videos \cite{YeSIG2014,BSTSPP14,meka:2016,Meka:2021}.
-One of the main applications of IID lies in image relighting for which decomposing an image in specific components such as albedo, shading, shadows or normals is often an intermediate step both for faces \cite{Pandey:2021, Hou_2021_CVPR,yeh2022learning} and outdoor picture \cite{griffiths2022outcast}.
-In the context of the more constrained problem of material acquisition, methods often aim at recovering richer information.
-They usually predict a full SVBRDF map composed of albedo but also normals, roughness, and specular maps \cite{10.1145/2766967,deschaintre18,https://doi.org/10.1111/cgf.13765}.
-Some recent methods proposed to use adversarial networks as part of their SVBRDF estimation pipelines \cite{xilong2021ASSE,Zhou2022look-ahead}.
-Closer in spirit to our method MaterialGAN \cite{materialGAN} proposes to use a single GAN trained on all the channels of SVBRDF maps and to invert a latent code to recover an SVBRDF.
+For photo collections, many works explored this problem using geometry priors~\citep{laffont2012coherent,LBD13,DRCLLPD15,philip2019multi,PMGD21}, and recently methods were introduced working on videos~\citep{YeSIG2014,BSTSPP14,meka:2016,Meka:2021}.
+One of the main applications of IID lies in image relighting for which decomposing an image in specific components such as albedo, shading, shadows or normals is often an intermediate step both for faces~\citep{Pandey:2021, Hou_2021_CVPR,yeh2022learning} and outdoor picture \citep{griffiths2022outcast}. \Rthree{A recent work~\citep{Zhang2024LatentIE} trains an end-to-end image relighting model by encoding the source scene and target illumination into a latent space, and recovers the albedo maps of the scene from its latent representation.
+However, the quality of intrinsic components obtained by such methods is generally poor since their primary aim is relighting, while intrinsic decomposition is treated as byproduct.} In the context of the more constrained problem of material acquisition, methods often aim at recovering richer information.
+They usually predict a full SVBRDF map composed of albedo but also normals, roughness, and specular maps \citep{10.1145/2766967,deschaintre18,https://doi.org/10.1111/cgf.13765}.
+Some recent methods proposed to use adversarial networks as part of their SVBRDF estimation pipelines~\citep{xilong2021ASSE,Zhou2022look-ahead}.
+Closer in spirit to our method MaterialGAN~\citep{materialGAN} proposes to use a single GAN trained on all the channels of SVBRDF maps and to invert a latent code to recover an SVBRDF.
 Contrary to our method it requires several input images and known lighting conditions for each input.